 A hydrogen breath test is a common screening to measure the amount of hydrogen present in a person’s breath.
 The amount of hydrogen in the breath can provide an indication of gastrointestinal disease or illness.
 In people, anaerobic bacteria located in the colon is the only type of bacteria that can produce hydrogen.
-When you see a Brooklyn gastrointestinal doctor, he or she may recommend this test if there is a reason to believe you have an associated illness.
+When you see a Brooklyn gastrointestinal doctor at our office in Cobble Hill or on Ocean Parkway in Brooklyn, NY, he or she may recommend this test if there is a reason to believe you have an associated illness.

 When a doctor believes one of three conditions may be present: